Primordial black holes from an interrupted phase transition: Fate of bubbles in the interrupted phase transition

 We can estimate $r_{c,2}$ as $r_{c,2}=\int_{t_{\rm nuc}}^{t_{c,2}} \d t' v_w(t')/a(t')\sim \bar{v}(\eta_{c,2}-\eta_{\rm nuc})$ where $\eta$ is the conformal time defined via $\d t= a\d \eta$, $\bar{v}$ denotes the averaged wall velocity in bubble expansion, and the subscript ${\rm nuc}$ indicates quantities estimated at the time when this bubble is nucleated.
 In a matter-dominated universe, we have $H(a)\propto a^{-3/2}$ and thus

 This shows that the comoving radius at $t_{c,2}$ is of the order of the comoving Hubble radius $r_{H}=1/(a H)$.

 Afterwards, at $T<T_c$, the net pressure $\Delta V_T$ becomes negative, and the bubble starts shrinking.
 The bubble wall velocity stays following its terminal (negative) velocity, which induces fluid motion of the plasma in this region.
-This shrinking occurs slightly below $T_c$, while the vacuum energy difference is comparable to the pressure of the radiation plasma.
-Therefore, the bubble wall does not run away, as shown in more detail in the Supplementary Material, Section~\ref{sup:wall}.
+This shrinking occurs slightly below $T_c$ when the vacuum energy difference is comparable to the pressure of the radiation plasma.
+Therefore, the bubble wall does not run away, as shown in more detail in Appendix~\ref{sup:wall}.
 In the absence of any runaway during both its expansion and contraction phases, the energy budget of the bubble wall's kinetic motion is negligible.
 To understand what happens in the region perturbed by the bubble wall, we can thus focus on the balance between vacuum and thermal energy, where the latter should be understood to include the fluid's bulk motion.
-During bubble expansion, i.e. when $T>T_c$, the thermal energy is first transferred into vacuum energy which redshifts slower than the radiation plasma with cosmic expansion.
+During bubble expansion, i.e. when $T>T_c$, the thermal energy is first transferred into vacuum energy, which redshifts more slowly than the radiation plasma with cosmic expansion.
 Later on, the bubble's contraction at $T<T_c$ converts vacuum energy back to thermal energy.
-Therefore, the energy density of the region perturbed by the wall's motion is greater than the unperturbed region far away from the nucleation site, leading to an initial density contrast $\delta_{\rm int}\ll 1$.
-Although being small, this overdensity can act as a seed of the PBH formation via the post-collapse accretion mechanism\,\cite{deJong:2021bbo, DeLuca:2021pls,deJong:2023gsx} (see also Refs.\,\cite{Khlopov:1980mg, Khlopov:1985fch, Harada:2013epa, Harada:2016mhb, Harada:2017fjm, Kokubu:2018fxy, Harada:2022xjp, Hidalgo:2017dfp, Carr:2017edp, Carr:2018nkm, Allahverdi:2020bys, Martin:2020fgl, Carrion:2021yeh, deJong:2023gsx} for PBH formation during matter domination in a variety of different aspects).
+Therefore, the energy density of the region perturbed by the wall's motion is greater than the unperturbed region far away from the nucleation site.